-Hudson's latest excursion in to the world of videogaming is an entirely social ario Party is the perfect reminder of how fun videogames are supposed to be.
+Speed is the essence of this fourplayer mini game (top), where the opponents you face are either a handful of willing friends or the CPU reminder of how fun videogames are supposed to be.
 It's not necessarily an indication of the direction all games should follow, but while all around it are concerned with looking increasingly realistic while striving for the inclusion of ever more mature content, it's refreshing to come across something that doesn't take itself particularly seriously (which, given its party game nature, is a rather wise move).
 Hence, Mario Party's aim is attractively simplistic: as either Mario, Luigi, Peach (Princess Daisy for western players), Yoshi, Donkey Kong or Wario, you must compete against three other members (which can either be CPU or human controlled) of the Mario-related gang.
-The winner is the one with the most coins and power stars at the end of the game.
+The winner ario Party is the perfect The main contest's structure is based around a board game, with every player taking turns at rolling a dice and advancing the appropriate number of spaces.
+Once all have completed their turn, it's time to play one of the 50-odd sub-games.
+These usually take the form of free-for-all is the one with the most coins and power stars at the end of the game.